Jan of Głogów

-John of Głogów (Jan z Głogowa, Jan Głogowczyk; Johann von Schelling von Glogau) (c.
+Jan of Głogów (Jan z Głogowa, Jan Głogowczyk; Johann von Schelling von Glogau) (c.
 1445 – 11 February 1507) was a notable Polish polyhistor at the turn of the Middle Ages and Renaissance—a philosopher, geographer and astronomer at the University of Krakow.

 Life

 John was born into the Schelling (also found as Schilling, Shieling, and Schelink) family in Głogów (in German, Glogau) in the Lower Silesian Duchy of Głogów, which from 1331 had belonged to Bohemia and thus, during his lifetime, to the Holy Roman Empire.
 He variously styled himself Johannes Glogoviensis, Glogerus, de Glogovia and Glogowita; but while he may have been of German extraction, he never used the name "Schelling."